 Your first goal is to determine how much money you NEED.

-You have to start with “what’s so” and then set realistic pricing strategies to ultimately get to where you want to be.
+You have to start with “what’s so”.
+Then set realistic pricing strategies to ultimately get to where you want to be.

-The first step in any pricing process is to have a firm grip on how much money you want in your pocket or bank account for the amount of work that you’re going to do.
+The first step in any pricing process is to have a firm grip on how much money you want for the amount of work that you’re going to do.

 It’s a “Pay Yourself First” philosophy.
 To do that, you need to see exactly what it costs for you to run your business.